PressApps/skelet/README.md

 ```
 * Now, let's activate the `plugin-boilerplate` and it should show the `PressApps` in the admin side-menu.
+* Your plugin is ready to use the some cool features of Skelet.
+See the [Configuration Files](#configuration-files).

 ### Configuration Files
 ------------